How foster parents can support reunification

 “We really do this great exercise displaying that the adult biological mom that you're seeing in front of you used to be that child that's now placed in your home.
 Just like you would not have these unrealistic expectations of their child placed in your home, you would want to protect her and have love and empathy for that parent who, not so long ago, was that very child,” said Charmaine of the curriculum they use.
 “This is hard stuff we deal with, it's not black and white.”

 The training foster parents receive through the NDTC curriculum also emphasizes the importance of helping children and youth maintain their connection to their biological family.
-Charmaine emphasized that it is important for foster parents to be mindful of the language they use as well as their eye contact and body language and to work toward preparing children and youth to go home.
+It's important for foster parents to be mindful of the language they use as well as their eye contact and body language, Charmaine says, and to work toward preparing children and youth to go home.

 Charmaine sees the role of the foster parent as someone who can help children and youth process some of the really tough things they have experienced with their birth parents and help them feel confident that they can have a successful reunification.
 Charmaine also discussed the importance of communicating with biological parents about what is going on with the child or youth, so everyone has the same information and misunderstandings don’t occur.
 In addition to an opening icebreaker meeting, Charmaine says that ongoing communication and continued check-in meetings with resource workers present helps maintain an emotional connection between foster and birth parents.